shoggoth/ExplodeFight/README.md

 - Check spawner performance with 250 mobs.

 ## Questions
 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
+(Could add entity to the Scene as I did in the other branch possibly)

 ## Next Tasks
 - Make a user-controlled entity and a mob entity or do this using components so that the behaviour can be switched for a demo attract phase.